-The calculated short-term static factor of safety under maximum surcharge pool loading conditions is greater than 1.40, therefore the safety factor is adequate.
+Providence performed a review of the calculated short-term static factor of safety under maximum surcharge pool loading conditions.
+The current operational status of Ash Basin No.1 has not changed since 2016.
+After a review of the results of the 2016 short-term static factor of safety, Providence has determined the short-term static factor of safety remains greater than 1.40, therefore the safety factor is adequate.

-The normal operating water level in Ash Basin No. 1 ranges from 230 to 330 feet NAVD 88.
+The normal operating water level in Ash Basin No. 1 ranges from 230 to 246 feet NAVD 88.
 These levels are significantly lower than the modeled flooded/heavy rainfall conditions.